Symptoms of a poorly done dental filling

 A poorly done dental filling can cause discomfort that goes beyond temporary sensitivity.
-Identifying it early is key to preventing infections, persistent pain, or more complex treatments.
-Many people assume that pain after a filling is normal, when in reality it may be a sign that something is not working properly.
+Identifying it early is key to avoiding infections, persistent pain, or more complex treatments.
+Many people assume that pain after a filling is normal, when in fact it may be a sign that something is not working properly.

 What is a poorly done dental filling?

-A dental filling is intended to remove decay, seal the tooth, and restore its shape and function.
-A filling is considered poorly done when it does not properly adapt to the tooth or fails to perform its protective function, allowing leakage, pain, or bite problems.
+A dental filling serves to remove decay, seal the tooth, and restore its shape and function.
+A filling is considered poorly done when it does not fit the tooth properly or does not fulfil its protective function, allowing leaks, pain, or alterations in the bite.

-This issue can occur with resin, composite, or amalgam fillings, and it does not always appear immediately after treatment.
+This problem can occur with resin, composite, or amalgam fillings, and does not always manifest immediately after treatment.

 Most common symptoms of a poorly done dental filling